grobinson-grafana/alertbench/README.md

 2023/03/22 15:24:06 Done
 ```

-You can also provision further rules using the `-offset` flag to offset
+You can provision additional rules using the `-offset` flag to offset
 the rules and avoid naming conflicts.

 ```